Altaseb-Chernet/React-Js/readme4.md

-😎 **3-Day Practical Next.js Mastery Plan** — no videos, no theory dumps, just **coding, testing, and building real projects** by hand.

----

 # ⚛️ **Next.js 3-Day Master Plan (Hands-On Learning)**

 Each day builds directly on what you did before, so by the end, you’ll have **3 working projects** and strong practical knowledge.